mohamedhesham221/haji-flour-mill/Readme.md

 Now run `npm start` in `backend` and test your changes by going to url `http://localhost:3030`.

-To contribute to the project, push your local changes to your forked repository.\
+To contribute to the project, push your local changes to your forked repository.
 Make a pull request to original repository and start conversation about the changes.

 \
 \
 With that said at the end I would like to say:

 > **A project is never complete and there is always something to improve.**

-So, I am constantly working on code optimization and adding new features.
+I am constantly working on code optimization and adding new features.
 You Can always come back and check updates.

 ## UI Showcase
 To explore public pages go to the [Haji Flour Mill](https://haji-flour-mill.onrender.com/)